-The Comparative ENCODE RNA Resource Reveals Conserved Principles of Transcription
+The Comparative ENCODE RNA Resource Reveals Conserved Features of Transcription

-Abstract

-The ENCODE and modENCODE consortia have generated a community resource containing large amounts of RNA-sequencing data from a wide variety of samples, resulting in a comprehensive annotation for the human, worm, and fly genomes.
-Extensive data integration reveals fundamental principles of transcription, conserved across highly divergent animals.
-In particular, by clustering expression profiles, we discovered conserved co-expression modules shared between the organisms, many of which are enriched in developmental genes.
+The transcriptome is the readout of a genome, in response to environmental or temporal signals.
+Identifying common features in it from diverse species can reveal fundamental principles.
+To this end, the ENCODE and modENCODE consortia have generated large amounts of matched RNA-sequencing data for human, worm, and fly.
+Uniform processing and comprehensive annotation of these data allow comparison across highly divergent animals, revealing highly conserved features of transcription.
+This is very different from previous transcriptome comparisons focusing on more closely related organisms \cite{22012392,23258891,23258890,22560298,21150996,20969771,22206443}.
+In particular, by clustering expression profiles, we discovered conserved co-expression modules shared across phyla, many of which are enriched in developmental genes.
 We used these to align the stages in worm and fly development, finding the expected embryo-to-embryo and larvae-to-larvae pairings in addition to a novel pairing between worm embryo and fly pupae.
-Furthermore, we found the extent of per base-pair non-canonical non-coding transcription is similar between the organisms.
-Finally, we found the gene expression levels in the organisms, both coding and non-coding, can be consistently predicted by their upstream histone marks using a common “universal model”.
+Furthermore, we found the extent of non-canonical non-coding transcription is similar between the organisms, per base-pair.
+Finally, we found the gene expression levels in all three organisms, both coding and non-coding, can be consistently predicted by their upstream histone marks using a common “universal model”.